 My portfolio represents more than three decades in film journalism, and professional writing.
-I have been writing regularly in the public domain since 1987.
+I’ve been writing regularly in the public domain since 1987.

 This segued into lecturing in cinema and cultural studies at the University of Wollongong over four years, during which I initiated a festival of Australian film shorts.

 Over the years, my work has been commissioned by numerous media outlets, including Metro, Metro Education, Anne Summers Reports, The Australian, Cinema Papers, Filmnews, Media Information Australia, Australian-Canadian Studies and Black & White magazine.

-Much of the material published here at my writer’s site was originally printed in the Canberra Times, to which I contributed almost every week between 1997 and 2017.
+Much of the material published here at my writer’s site was originally printed in the Canberra Times, to which I contributed each week between 1997 and 2017.